dannsam/xenko-docs/manual/input/gestures.md

 The number of fingers on the screen can't vary during the gesture.
 To set the number of fingers required for a tap, modify [GestureConfigTap.RequiredNumberOfTaps](xref="SiliconStudio.Xenko.Input.GestureConfigTap.RequiredNumberOfTaps").

 > [!TIP]
 > To distinguish single taps from multi-taps, the system uses latency in tap events.
-To avoid this latency, set the [GestureConfigTap.MaximumTimeBetweenTaps](xref="SiliconStudio.Xenko.Input.GestureConfigTap.MaximumTimeBetweenTaps") field to **0**.
+To disable this, set the [GestureConfigTap.MaximumTimeBetweenTaps](xref="SiliconStudio.Xenko.Input.GestureConfigTap.MaximumTimeBetweenTaps") field to **0**.

 #### <a name="Flick"> Flick</a>